wendwarge/Fab-Academy-2018/teaching_ethos.md

 We will generally start by unpacking what Neil has talked about.
 It helps that we can watch the video and pause it whenever we like.
 It might take us a day to work through a class video.
 Three hours is a long time to sit down for anyone.
 I develop activities that encourage working together, getting to know each other, becoming comfortable with the archive and building on other people's work.
 To explore, to acknowledge that students bring knowledge & skills with them.
 To start getting the right search terms, to get to know the broader fab community, to feel confident about expressing opinions, to learn how to learn etc.

-For me, each week has a primary outcome and a secondary outcome.
+For me, each week has a primary outcome and a secondary outcome, see the Educational Ethos page.
 The primary outcome is engaging with others and the (fab) world, to gain a sense of agency in this new digitally enhanced environment, to begin to find each person's place.
-The secondary outcome is to learn how to do the tasks.
+The secondary outcome is to learn how to do the tasks using the hardware and software.

 ##### A statement that demonstrates your knowledge about how students learn in your discipline.